awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

 The AMI creation process is different for instance store\-backed AMIs\.
 For more information about the differences between Amazon EBS\-backed and instance store\-backed instances, and how to determine the root device type for your instance, see [Storage for the root device](ComponentsAMIs.md#storage-for-the-root-device)\.
 For more information about creating an instance store\-backed Linux AMI, see [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.

-For more information about creating an Amazon EBS\-backed Windows AMI, see [Creating an Amazon EBS\-Backed Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information about creating an Amazon EBS\-backed Windows AMI, see [Create an Amazon EBS\-backed Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Overview of creating Amazon EBS\-backed AMIs<a name="process-creating-an-ami-ebs"></a>